SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_external_table.rst

    USING FORMAT Parquet
    WITH  PATH  'hdfs://hadoop-nn.piedpiper.com/rhendricks/users/*.parquet';

-A table from a bucket of files on S3
+Creating a Table from a Bucket of Files on S3
 --------------------------------------
+The following example shows how to create a table from a bucket of files on S3:

 .. code-block:: postgres